osisoft/AVEVA-Adapter-RDBMS-Docs/content/configuration/pi-adapter-for-rdbms-queries-configuration.md

 # PI Adapter for RDBMS queries configuration

-Queries configuration holds <!-- jokim Apr 12 2021: contains -->a list of queries to run on the data source.
+Queries configuration contains a list of queries to run on the data source.

 ## Configure RDBMS queries